Strategy20 min read

 On LinkedIn, many C-suite profiles are managed by assistants or marketing teams.
 Posts are carefully crafted, comments are vetted, and direct messages go unanswered for weeks.

-On Twitter, it's different.
+On Twitter, it is different.
 Founders live-tweet their product launches.
 CEOs engage in debates about industry trends.
 VPs share their genuine takes on market shifts.
-When you reply to their tweet or send a DM, there's a real chance they see it themselves.
+When you reply to their tweet or send a DM, there is a real chance they see it themselves.

 This direct access is invaluable for B2B sales teams.
-Instead of trying to get past gatekeepers, you're building relationships with decision-makers in their natural habitat.
+Instead of trying to get past gatekeepers, you are building relationships with decision makers in their natural habitat.

 Real-Time Engagement Creates Opportunities